Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

      // redacted the rest of the code here
     ```

-7. Now you need to re-deploy your project again to the Azure web app.
-We'd use the same  deployment slot as we used earlier.
-First, run the command below:

-    ```console
-    dotnet publish WebApp-OpenIDConnect-DotNet-graph.csproj --configuration Release
-    ```

-Then, from the VS Code file explorer, right-click on the **Publish** folder and select **Deploy to Web App**.
-If you are prompted to select a deployment, select the same one that you have created before.
-This will simply update deployed the files.

-8. Finally, you need to add environment variables to the App Service where you deployed your web app.
+1. Finally, you need to add an environment variable to your App Service to tell your web app where its key vault is.

 - In the [Azure portal](https://portal.azure.com), search for and select **App Service**, and then select your app.
 - Select **Configuration** blade on the left, then select **New Application Settings**.
 Add the following variable:
       - **KEY_VAULT_URI**: the URI of the key vault you've created, for example: `https://example-vault.vault.azure.net/`

+1. Finally, re-deploy your project to Azure App Service.
+    - Run the following command:

+        ```console
+        dotnet publish WebApp-OpenIDConnect-DotNet-graph.csproj --configuration Release
+        ```

+    - Then, from the VS Code file explorer, right-click on the **publish** folder and select **Deploy to Web App**.
+If you are prompted to select an app, select one you created during this sample.

-Wait for a few minutes for your changes on **App Service** to take effect.
-You should then be able to visit your published website and sign-in accordingly.
+1. The output window can display the deployment status.
+Within a few minutes you'll be able to visit your now-secure app and sign in.

 ## More information